panas-kulung-05/Police-Siren-555/README.md

 ⚙️ **Working Principle** <br>
-🔊 **Police Siren Circuit Working**
+🔊 **Police Siren Circuit Working** <br>

-One 555 timer generates a low-frequency modulation signal
+• One 555 timer generates a low-frequency modulation signal<br>

-The second 555 timer produces an audio-frequency signal
+• The second 555 timer produces an audio-frequency signal<br>

-The low-frequency output continuously varies the audio frequency
+• The low-frequency output continuously varies the audio frequency<br>

-This creates the characteristic “wee-woo” police siren sound
+• This creates the characteristic “wee-woo” police siren sound<br>

-The speaker converts the electrical signal into audible sound
+• The speaker converts the electrical signal into audible sound<br>

 👉 Adjusting the potentiometer changes the siren speed and tone.